tyomhak/MazeRace/README.md

 ### AI agent search

 Two objects are placed into the maze: AI agent and the exit.
-The AI agent uses Search algorythms with hueristic to find a path to the exit.
+The AI agent uses Search algorithms with hueristic to find a path to the exit.

 ## Contribution